joshuakery/my-portfolio-site/src/posts/dbr_article.md

 1. Smith, Kim.
 “Learning Beautiful: Building Computer Skills Without Computers.”
 Design Museum Everywhere, 20 May 2020, designmuseumfoundation.org/learning-beautiful/.

-1. “Some Examples of DBR” Explanation - How Does DBR Differ from Other Approaches?, http://dbr.coe.uga.edu/enact02.htm#references.
+1. “Some Examples of DBR” Explanation - How Does DBR Differ from Other Approaches?, http://dbr.coe.uga.edu/enact02.htm# references.

 1. The Design-Based Research Collective.
 "Design-Based Research: An Emerging Paradigm for Educational Inquiry."
 Educational Researcher, vol. 32 no. 1 pp.5-8, 2003.